omarreis/ISAPIGate/README.md

-## ISAPIGate - Http/Https gateway ISAPI
+# ISAPIGate - Http/Https gateway ISAPI

-( ISAPI is a Microsoft specification for IIS native webserver applications )

-# Description
+## Description

 This Delphi ISAPI implements a http/https gateway.
 It fetches files from remote web server(s) ( on a different host or on same host but different port ) and returns to the client.

+ISAPI is a Microsoft specification for IIS webserver applications.
+The executable is a native DLL that implements certain native functions, called by IIS.

 *ISAPIGate* is an old ISAPI application, from 2002, but is still useful.
 Originally it was ported from a C sample, hence the C style.